hashicorp/design-system/website/docs/components/form/radio/partials/code/how-to-use.md

 ### Form::Radio::Field and Form::Radio::Base

-The "base" and "field" variants are intended for rare cases where the "group" variant can’t be used and a custom implementation is needed.
-Most of the details for the "field" variant also apply to the "base" variant, but see the [Component API](#component-api) for more details.
+The Base and Field components are intended for rare cases where the Group component can’t be used and a custom implementation is needed.
+Most of the details for the Field component also apply to the Base component, but see the [Component API](#component-api) for more details.

 !!!
 Warning

-`Form::Radio::Base` does not come with built-in accessibility functionality.
+`Form::Checkbox::Base` does not come with built-in accessibility functionality.
 It is the responsibility of the product team to ensure the implementation is conformant.
 !!!

-The basic invocation or a "field" component creates:
+The basic invocation for a Field component creates:

-- a `<label>` element with a `for` attribute automatically associated with the input `ID` attribute
+- a `<label>` element with a `for` attribute automatically associated with the input `ID` attribute.
-- a `<input type="radio">` control with an automatically generated `ID` attribute
+- a `<input type="radio">` control with an automatically generated `ID` attribute.

 ```handlebars
 <Hds::Form::Radio::Field name="data-center" @value="SF1" {{on "change" this.yourOnChangeFunction}} as |F|>